 Cross-Process |

-All conditions across every process in the module |
+All conditions across every process in the module. |

 🔄 Automatic Updates